All Episodes

 But it matters more in our culture for women than it does men.

-It just and that just ticked them off.
+And that just ticked them off.

-And that is feminism was established so as to allow unattractive women easier access to the mainstream of society.
+And that is, feminism was established so as to allow unattractive women easier access to the mainstream of society.

 It's so elegant and simple, and it's truth that I ended up being hated for it.